Merged Affinity Network Association clustering

 MANAclust is a python based command-line tool that integrates multi-omics and clinical data for unsupervised clustering.
 Check out the paper for more details!

 Basic "Hello World" example

-In the package (found in "Get the code"), there is a directory called "test" - this contains some files that can be used as an example input.
-The files are labeled as either categorical or numeric for clarity.
+To try it out, you can download a dummy cohort here!
+(It's also found in the "test" directory of the respository: "Get the code"), The files are labeled as either categorical or numeric for clarity.
 You can use MANAclust with the following command line:

 MANAclust can take as input numeric, categorical, or mixed categorical/numeric data files in tab-delimited format.
 MANAclust will automatically match the correct sample/subject IDs with each other across datasets; they don't have to be in the same order, and each sample doesn't even have to be in each dataset because MANAclust is fully missing-data compatible.

 Categorical datasets can be anything that doesn't fit nicely as floating-point numbers - this could be genetic data, environmental surveys, medical records, lab test results, etc...
 The format for categorical data is subject/sample IDs in the first column and the variables in each of the following columns, where each row corresponds to a subject/sample.
 These are fed in after the "-cat" flag at the command line.
 If there are some missing data in your dataset, you can specify which text indicates missing data with the "-md" flag.

 Numeric datasets are in traditional 'omics' form.
 Tab-delimited text files with the features (genes, loci, bacteria ID, etc) in the rows, where the first column corresponds to their IDs.
 The first row corresponds to the sample ID header; i.e.: each column after the first is a sample's expression, abundance, etc. These are fed in after the "-num" flag at the command line.